Christian Arroyo Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- Kremer makes his first start of the season for the Orioles.
+- Irvin starts for the first time this season for the Orioles.

-- In his last appearance on Monday, Oct.
-3, the 27-year-old right-hander started the game and went six innings against the Toronto Blue Jays.
+- In his last appearance on Wednesday, Oct.
+5, the 29-year-old southpaw started the game and went six scoreless innings against the Los Angeles Angels.

-- Over his 22 appearances last season he finished with a 3.23 ERA and a 1.253 WHIP, putting together an 8-7 record.

 © 2023 Data Skrive.
 All rights reserved.